Covid-19How Screen Machine has altered its service in response to the pandemic

 Keeping Screen Machine Safe

 It is our utmost priority that anyone who attends Screen Machine has a safe as well as enjoyable experience, staff and customers alike.

-Screen Machine operators Iain and David now have a new cleaning regime for between screenings, and will end each day by filling the cinema with a sanitising fog that cleans every surface, nook, and cranny, leaving the area fresh and deodorised.
+Screen Machine operators Iain and David have a cleaning regime for between screenings, and end each day by filling the cinema with a sanitising fog that cleans every surface, nook, and cranny, leaving the area fresh and deodorised.
 When you arrive, they will greet you from behind 5mm of perspex glass.
 All of our ushers have received industry-standard training from the UK Cinema Association in how to operate during these times.
 There is also sanitiser provided for you to use at the entrance and exit.

 We were in a strong position to adapt to Covid measures since Iain and David have always given Screen Machine a thorough clean between locations, and we already have a top of the line air filtration system for pumping a steady flow of outside air through the auditorium.

 A copy of our Risk Assessment: Customers Visiting Screen Machine can be read here: R.A.SM.CUSTOMERS-17.05.21.
 This is reviewed and kept up-to-date regularly.